peterjcaulfield/raiden/README.md

     endpoint: upload
     method: POST
     formData:
         my_field: value
-        file_1: test.txt # this will be read relative to the .raiden directory
+        file_1: test.txt # this path will be read relative to the .raiden directory
         file_2: /absolute/path/to/img.png # you can also provide absolute paths
 ```
-If you provide a file path as a value, `raiden` takes care of transforming it into a piped binary stream for the request.
+If you provide a file path as a value, `raiden` will take care of grabbing binary data needed for the request.
 Any other values will be left unchanged.

 ---